FAQ'S

 How long is the tour and where do we go?

-Our standard guided tour is 75-90 minutes on wooded trails and open meadows.
-We go about 15-20 miles depending on trail conditions and how fast people are driving.
+Our standard guided group tour is about 75+ minutes on wooded trails and the new highly rated Adirondack Rail Trail.
+We go about 16 miles depending on trail conditions and how fast people are driving.
 We do not travel on any frozen bodies of water.

 When will snowmobiling season start?

-We start as soon as hunting season is over (Dec 12, 2021) AND when we have enough natural snow.
+We start shortly after hunting season is over AND when we have enough Natural snow.

 Note: We depend on Mother Nature for snow; there are no artificial snowmaking machines in the forest.